ZahraRahimiNasab/zahrarahiminasab.github.io/README.md

 # Biography

-I am a Ph.D. graduate frome Department of Computer Science and Engineering at Nanyang Technological University in Singapore.
+Currently I am postdoctral researcher at Aalto university in Finland under supervision of professors Samuel Kaski and Arto Klami.
+My postdoctral research focuses on intersection of distribution shift and human-in-the-loop machine learning.
+Previously I got my Ph.D.  from Department of Computer Science and Engineering at Nanyang Technological University in Singapore.
 My PHD research focus was on out-of-distribution detection and reasoning with the application of autonomous vehicles.
-Previously, I got my Master of Software Engineering and Bachelor of Computer Science from Shahid Beheshti University in Iran.
+Before that, I got my Master of Software Engineering and Bachelor of Computer Science from Shahid Beheshti University in Iran.

 ### Education